PyWiFeS/pipeline/README.md

 `--greedy-stds`: Treat observations vaguely near known standard stars as STANDARD frames even if IMAGETYP = 'OBJECT'.
 If this option is not set, only IMAGETYP = 'STANDARD' frames are used as standards.

-`--extract`: Automatically locate sources in the output datacubes, extract sources with parameters defined in JSON5 file:
+`--extract`: Automatically locate sources in the output datacubes and extract sources.
+Default parameters defined in JSON5 file:

     /.../pipeline/pipeline_params/params_extract.json5

 The subtracted sky spectrum is included in the output.
-If the inputs are Nod & Shuffle frames, no sky is subtracted.
 Users may choose whether to propagate the data quality (DQ), applied telluric correction (TELLURICMODEL), and corrected atmospheric extinction (EXTINCTION) to the output spectrum.
+Users may choose whether to subtract the residual sky from Nod & Shuffle observations

+`--extract-params`: To specify extraction parameters other than the defaults, users can provide the path to the JSON or JSON5 file using the `--extract-params` flag as follows:

+    pywifes-reduce my_raw_data --extract --extract-params /.../user_extract_param_file.json5

 `--extract-and-splice`: In addition to the extraction described above, splice together the datacubes and extracted spectra.
 By default, the pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default pipeline setup).
 The user may specify an alternative wavelength spacing in the extraction JSON5 file, and both arms will be interpolated to that scale.